Tinking stitches is a simple knitting technique you can use when you discover that you made a knitting mistake.

-We all make knitting mistakes.
-The real trick is being able to fix mistakes without unraveling all your knitting.
+Let's face it, we all make mistakes.
+The real trick is being able to fix knitting mistakes without unraveling all your knitting.

-It is definitely possible.
-I've done it but it gets really tiring going back stitch by stitch.
+Of course it's definitely possible.
+I've done it but it honestly gets really tiring going back stitch by stitch.

-When you tink a stitch you'll be putting the old stitch back onto the left needle (in order to re-knit it) and undoing (unknitting) the new stitch off the right needle.
-Does that make sense?
+When you tink a stitch you'll put the old stitch back onto the left needle (in order to re-knit it) and undo (unknit) the new stitch off the right needle and in that order.

 When you unknit a stitch you put your left needle into the old stitch as you gently slide the new stitch off the right needle.
-You give the working yarn a tug to finish unknitting the new stitch.
+Then you give the working yarn a tug to finish unknitting the new stitch.

 In the first photo I am pointing to the stitch just below the stitch on the needle.
 This is the old stitch.
-With your left needle push it through the old stitch that is just under the stitch on the needle.
+With your left needle push it through the old stitch that's just under the stitch on the needle.

 First photo.
 Slip the stitch off the right needle and gently tug on working yarn to release it.
 Second photo just keep tugging on working yarn to completely release the stitch from the right needle.